buxtonpaul/dungeontools/Readme.md

 The mechanism for distoring an image slightly is to generate two noise fields which are used as x and y vectors for deforming the image.

+## Status
+Now create a map and shows it in a window rendered with a simple 'sand' texture

+- [x] Get the generator to output the data in a more useful format for downstream consumption
+- [x] Which image related library to use?
+OpenCV Pillow, Scipy?

+![Sample][SampleImage]

 ## Other stuff to do
+- [ ] Implement texture API to allow easy creation/use of textures
+- [ ] Prototype distorsion
+- [ ] Add other noise and parametrise it on the API
 - [ ] Other ways of generating dungeons (random walks)
 - [ ] Visualising textures.
 The set of operations would basically be a graph with nodes for blend etc.
 - [ ] Texture presets
 - [ ] Tesselating image textures  (mirror?)
-- [ ] Get the generator to output the data in a more useful format for downstream consumption
-- [ ] Which image related library to use?
-OpenCV Pillow, Scipy?
 - [ ] Implement unit tests!
 - [ ] Some form of CI (Azure pipelines or Travis? ) to run unit tets